If you don't address

 Academy of Cognitive Therapy

-Association for Behavioral & Cognitive Therapies
+Association for Behavioural & Cognitive Therapies

-✤ Emotionally Focused Therapy
+Emotionally Focused Therapy (EFT)

 EFT is based on Attachment Theory, developed by British psychoanalyst John Bowlby (1907-1990) and expanded upon by American-Canadian developmental psychologist Mary Ainsworth (1913-1999).
 Bowlby and Ainsworth identified that children's early experiences with their parents (or primary caregivers) had a profound and lasting impact on their relationship skills as adults.

 Secure attachment begins in childhood when there is at least one emotionally available, empathic and nurturing parent (or primary caregiver) on a consistent basis.
 When this isn't the case, however, a child becomes insecure, anxious and mistrustful and learns that he/she can't rely on others for help.